cmdcolin/SnpEff/src/docs/snpeff/faq.md

 Also, a single variant can have more than one annotation, due to:

-- Multiple transcripts (isoforms) of a gene (e.g. the human genome has on average 8.8 transcrips per gene)
+- Multiple transcripts (isoforms) of a gene (e.g. the human genome has on average 8.8 transcripts per gene)
 - Multiple (overlapping) genes in the genomic location of the variant.
 - A variant spanning multiple genes (e.g. a translocation, large deletion, etc.)